Batman: Caped Crusader: Critical response

+The first season of Batman: Caped Crusader has a 94% approval rating on Rotten Tomatoes, based on 71 critic reviews, with an average of rated reviews of 7.7/10.
+The website's critics consensus reads, "Marking Bruce Timm's long-awaited return to the Batman mythos, Caped Crusader is a hard-boiled and retro treat for fans of the Dark Knight's previous animated adventures".
+On Metacritic, the season received a score of 74 out of 100 based on 22 critics, indicating "generally favorable" reviews.

-Batman: Caped Crusader has received a varied response from critics, many of whom commend its noir-inspired roots, with Graeme Virtue of The Guardian noted its effective incorporation of noir elements within the familiar Batman mythos.
+The first season has received a varied response from critics, many of whom commend its noir-inspired roots, with Graeme Virtue of The Guardian noted its effective incorporation of noir elements within the familiar Batman mythos.
 Critics also highlighted the storytelling, with Josh Bell of The Inlander finding it engaging, and Joe George of Den of Geek viewing it as a promising start with classic potential.
 Craig Mathieson of The Age praised the series for presenting fresh narratives, while Erin Maxwell of LA Weekly applauded its deep exploration of the character's history, effectively balancing heritage with modern retconning.
 Ross McIndoe of Slant Magazine noted its hard-edged crime narrative within a kid-friendly framework.

 Darker, period-specific details were also noted, with Bill Goodykoontz of the Arizona Republic enjoying these aspects.
 Joshua M. Patton from CBR appreciated Batman's return to his detective roots, while Nick Schager from the Daily Beast characterized it as a stylish throwback.
 Zaki Hasan from the San Francisco Chronicle deemed it a successful reinvention of the character.
 Johnny Loftus of Decider enjoyed the moody animation and compelling villains, although he noted some narrative imbalance.
 Ben Travers from IndieWire suggested the series could appeal to both casual viewers and die-hard fans, potentially attracting a new generation.